firstpromoter/fpr-instructions/integrations/php.md

 ### Vanilla PHP

 1. Locate the PHP file where you want to add the script.
 This could be the index.php or any other .php file depending on your project structure
-2. Locate the `<head>` tag.
-It is typically at the top of your PHP document, right after the opening `<html>` tag.
+2. Locate the `&lt;head&gt;` tag.
+It is typically at the top of your PHP document, right after the opening `&lt;html&gt;` tag.
 3. Add the below code into the head section of your website before.
-Preferably before the closing head tag `</head>`
+Preferably before the closing head tag `&lt;/head&gt;`
 4. Save your changes.

 ### Laravel